Bioconductor/BiocAsia2021/content/submissions.md

 <!--A few days later you will find a link to the submission form here.-->
 [Access the BioC Asia 2021 abstract submission GitHub issue form](https://github.com/Bioconductor/BiocAsia2021/issues/new/choose)

+You must be logged in to [GitHub](https://github.com/) to see the abstract submission GitHub issue form.
+Please click the form link while logged in to GitHub.

 ## Important dates

 <!--* January 22, 2021: Call for abstracts opens